 Overall, I still paid about close to $1,000 to earn 337,364 Wyndham Reward points.
 All along though, I knew my goal was to use these points to transfer them to Southwest Rapid Reward points.
 On January 1, 2014, I transferred 336,000 Wyndham Reward points to Southwest at a rate of 8,000 Wyndham points = 2,400 Southwest points.
 Once the transfer goes through, this will credit me 100,800 points to my Southwest account.
 Since you need 110,000 points to earn the companion pass, I will be purchasing $10,000 worth of Vanilla Reload cards at CVS with my Southwest credit card over the next few weeks.

 As of right now, those 100,000 Southwest points are equal to $1,680 in Southwest travel.
 Starting on March 31, 2014, however, they will be equal to $1,440.
 Even after the devaluation, my $1,000 was well spent as I will receive at least $440 MORE towards Southwest travel and a companion can fly with me FOR FREE (plus the $2.50 segment fee) for all of 2014 and 2015.

 The Wyndham site does state that it takes 6-8 weeks for points to post to partner accounts, however, my transferred points only took about 4 days.
 In my account, it shows that all transferred points from Wyndham counted towards my companion pass status!
 I am 92% there!

 This post is just a reminder that there are many ways unique ways to earn the Southwest Companion pass.
-Next week I will post more ideas on how to earn the pass if you already exhausted the credit card option, or do not want to apply for another card.
+You can check out some other ways to earn the Southwest Airlines companion pass here.